 Before we jump straight into the delicious recipes, I wanted to share my definition of Paleo because I know there are so many different ideas on what it really means.
 Paleo does not mean mostly meat in my house.
 Vegetables are the primary food group for us.
 What Paleo does mean is eating foods that don't cause inflammation in my body.
 I've had extensive food sensitivity testing done, so I was able to identify a few foods I never would have thought would be an issue, like my beloved pomegranate and almonds!

-My husband doesn't quite understand what Paleo is, just that the doctor said I'm only supposed to eat certain foods.
+My family doesn't quite understand what Paleo is, just that the doctor said I'm only supposed to eat certain foods.
 After answering for the 100th time what I could eat, I finally made a list of what I couldn't since it's shorter.
 Paleo to me means: No grains (which includes corn – no, it's not really a vegetable), no refined sugar (honey & molasses are okay in moderation), no soy, no legumes (which includes peanuts, but green beans & peas are fine), and no dairy.
 I do eat the occasional goat milk product since my body tolerates it well, but don't classify recipes that it's a required ingredient as Paleo.

 Paleo Breakfast Recipes: